claudiunz/tnwahi-appakrcs/README.md

 --direction: Override foot direction detection
 ```
 ### Citation
-If using our code or models for your research, please cite [^1] or use BibTeX format:
+If using our code, algorithms or models for your research, please cite [^1] or use BibTeX format:
 ```
 @inproceedings{bbacic2024simple,
     author={Bačić, Boris and Vasile, Claudiu and Feng, Chengwei and Ciucă, Marian},